German citizens, it seems, have the potential for the greatest mobility in the travel world.

 Retaining the Index's top spot from the last two years, Germany received more asylum seekers than any other industrialized country in 2014, according to the United Nations.

-World's best passports (by number of countries granting visa-free access)
+By number of countries granting visa-free access

 1) Germany -- 177